cblackshear/Open-Heart/VanguardCenters/data/Analysis Data/README.md

 # Introduction
 These programs are used to create the CCDC’s derived variables for participants at each exam visit.
 Descriptions of variables contained in the analysis datasets are available in the [Analysis Data Dictionary](https://docs.google.com/spreadsheets/d/1xAoVWFYKDURl6PUCy5y32ffUUFv54ytZ8H1YuCx9LO4/edit?usp=sharing).

-- Cross-Sectional variables for participants at [exam visit 1](https://www.jacksonheartstudy.org/Portals/0/pdf/analysis1.pdf "Exam Visit 1 Codebook"), [exam visit 2](https://www.jacksonheartstudy.org/Portals/0/pdf/analysis2.pdf "Exam Visit 2 Codebook"), and [exam visit 3](https://www.jacksonheartstudy.org/Portals/0/pdf/analysis3.pdf "Exam Visit 3 Codebook")
+- Cross-Sectional variables for participants at [exam visit 1](https://www.jacksonheartstudy.org/Portals/0/pdf/analysis1.pdf "Exam Visit 1 Codebook"), [exam visit 2](https://www.jacksonheartstudy.org/Portals/0/pdf/analysis2.pdf "Exam Visit 2 Codebook"), and [exam visit 3](https://www.jacksonheartstudy.org/Portals/0/pdf/analysis3.pdf "Exam Visit 3 Codebook"):
-  - **analysis1**, **analysis2**, and **analysis3** programs are used to create the data
+  - **analysis1**, **analysis2**, and **analysis3** programs are used to create the analysis-ready data
-  - **validation1**, **validation2**, and **validation3** programs are used to perform QC on the
+  - **validation1**, **validation2**, and **validation3** programs are used to perform QC

-- Longitudinal variables for participants across all visits.
+- Longitudinal variables for participants across all visits:
-  - **analysisLong** programs are used to create a [long-form dataset](https://github.com/cblackshear/Open-Heart/wiki/Frequently-Asked-Questions-%28FAQ%29/_edit#what-is-a-long-form-data-set "multiple observations per participant – one per visit")
+  - A [long-form dataset](https://github.com/cblackshear/Open-Heart/wiki/Frequently-Asked-Questions-%28FAQ%29/_edit#what-is-a-long-form-data-set "multiple observations per participant – one per visit"), [`analysisLong`](https://www.jacksonheartstudy.org/Portals/0/pdf/analysislong.pdf "All-Exam (Long-Form) Codebook"), is compiled from the cross-sectional datasets created above
-  - **analysisWide** programs are used to create a [wide-form dataset](https://github.com/cblackshear/Open-Heart/wiki/Frequently-Asked-Questions-%28FAQ%29/_edit#what-is-a-wide-format-data-set "one observation per participant where the variables reflect a single visit")
+  - A [wide-form dataset](https://github.com/cblackshear/Open-Heart/wiki/Frequently-Asked-Questions-%28FAQ%29/_edit#what-is-a-wide-format-data-set "one observation per participant where the variables reflect a single visit"), [`analysisWide`](https://www.jacksonheartstudy.org/Portals/0/pdf/analysiswide.pdf "All-Exam (Wide-Form) Codebook"), is compiled by transposing the long-form data.

 # How to Use
 The `0-0 RUNanalyses` file runs the other programs for creation of the analysis datasets.